mchapman87501/DMCWingWorks/README.md

 Sibley's description may be derived from, say, Bernoulli's experiments.
 But it has lost the meaning of the original.

-It seems more useful to think in terms of particles being forced out of the way by a wing, and to think about how they are deflected in aggregate - about the resulting reactive forces on the surfaces of a wing.
+It seems more useful to ***think in terms of particles being forced out of the way by a wing and*** to think about how they are deflected in aggregate - about the resulting ***reactive forces*** on the surfaces of a wing.

 ![Pressure Distribution](Docs/images/pressure_distribution.JPG)